-Ben’s music has been commissioned and performed internationally and in the UK by ensembles and soloists including: London Sinfonietta (Sounds New 2012; ‘Alternative Visions @ The BFI’, 2014; ‘Notes to the New Government’, 2015, London Sinfonietta Academy 2016; Sinfonietta Short for solo percussion, 2017; community commission, 2021); ensemble mise-en (Mise-en Music Festival 2014, New York); BBC Symphony Orchestra (SAM Commission, broadcast BBC Radio 3); Stsura/Foyle/Lang Piano Trio (Deal Festival 2015); Yshani Perinpanayagam; Elizabeth Kenny (Cumnock Tryst 2014); Kent County Youth Orchestra and jazz pianist Ivo Neame (with Kent County Youth Orchestral, 2014 and HARTLEY Loop Orchestra, 2017); Emanuele Torquati; Orkest de Ereprijs (International Young Composers Meeting 2010, The Netherlands); Ostrava Banda (Ostrava Days Festival 2009, Czech Republic); Aarhus Sinfonietta (Sounds New 2011); Mercury Quartet; Leeds University Union Symphony Orchestra; Black Dyke and Rothwell Temperance Brass Bands; Dan Stern’s Woodwork (London Jazz Festival 2008); The Mobius Ensemble with Hackney CYM Children’s Choir (Spitalfields Festival 2010); Yorkshire Philharmonic Choir; Musarc (London Festival of Architecture 2010); Riot Ensemble and Juice Vocal Ensemble; Emanuele Torquati; Kosmos; and Leeds Sinfonia.
+Ben’s music has been commissioned and performed internationally and in the UK by ensembles and soloists including: London Sinfonietta (Sounds New 2012; ‘Alternative Visions @ The BFI’, 2014; ‘Notes to the New Government’, 2015, London Sinfonietta Academy 2016; Sinfonietta Short for solo percussion, 2017; community commission, 2021); ensemble mise-en (Mise-en Music Festival 2014 & 2018, New York); BBC Symphony Orchestra (SAM Commission, broadcast BBC Radio 3); Yshani Perinpanayagam (Kammer Klang, 2017); Elizabeth Kenny (Cumnock Tryst 2014, Vantaa Festival 2016); jazz pianist Ivo Neame (with Kent County Youth Orchestral, 2014 and HARTLEY Loop Orchestra, 2017); Emanuele Torquati; Orkest de Ereprijs (International Young Composers Meeting 2010, The Netherlands); Ostrava Banda (Ostrava Days Festival 2009, Czech Republic); Aarhus Sinfonietta (Sounds New 2011); toy pianist Dorothy Chan; Black Dyke and Rothwell Temperance Brass Bands; Dan Stern’s Woodwork (London Jazz Festival 2008); The Mobius Ensemble with Hackney CYM Children’s Choir (Spitalfields Festival 2010); Yorkshire Philharmonic Choir; Musarc (London Festival of Architecture 2010); Stsura/Foyle/Lang Piano Trio (Deal Festival 2015); Riot Ensemble and Juice Vocal Ensemble; Kosmos; Kent County Youth Orchestra; and Leeds Sinfonia.

-Ben was chosen as one of two winners of the International Composer Pyramid (ICP) 2010, set-up by the Sounds New Contemporary Music Festival, UK, with Coups de Vents, France.
-He was also chosen as one of three winners of the ICP 2011 and his piece was voted best in the audience votes in both England and France in the ICP 2012.
-He is one of Sound and Music’s New Voices 2014 and is a former LSO Soundhub Associate Composer and was nominated in the Contemporary Jazz Category of the British Composer Awards 2017.
+Ben was chosen as one of the winners of the International Composer Pyramid (ICP) 2010 and 2011, set-up by the Sounds New Contemporary Music Festival, UK, with Coups de Vents, France.
+His piece was voted best in the audience votes in both England and France in the ICP 2012.
+He was one of Sound and Music’s New Voices 2014 and is a former LSO Soundhub Associate Composer and was nominated in the Contemporary Jazz Category of the British Composer Awards 2017.